acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 ## Speaking of Wealth or Power
 Thu, 28 Jun 2018 17:51:00

-"The only man who should speak of wealth or power is one who did not extend his hand when they were within his reach"&mdash;Don Colacho (NicolÃ¡s GÃ³mez DÃ¡vila)
+"The only man who should speak of wealth or power is one who did not extend his hand when they were within his reach"&mdash;Don Colacho (Nicolás Gómez Dávila)

 ## Poetry
 Fri, 29 Jun 2018 16:25:40